MicrosoftDocs/m365copilot-docs/docs/declarative-copilot-manifest.md

 ### Example of declarative copilot manifest object

-The following is an example of required fields within a declarative copilot manifest.
+The following JSON is an example of required fields within a declarative copilot manifest.

 ```json
 {